malloydata/malloy/packages/malloy/src/doc/structdef.md

 }
 ```

 > Confession: The `type:` namespace for structs and fields is merged.
 Not every struct is a field, not every field is a struct, but there are entities which are both structs and fields.
-Old Malloy "All structs are legal in field lists",
+Old Malloy said "All structs are legal in field lists" but some of them will never happen we promise,
-new Malloy is explicit about which are legal, but I didn't want to add two discriminators "structType" and "fieldType" for the many items which are both structs and can be in field lists.
+new Malloy is explicit about which are legal.
+I didn't want to add two discriminators "structType" and "fieldType" for the many items which are both structs and can be in field lists, so, like Old Malloy, new Malloy shares the 'type:' namespace betweens structs and fields.

 ## Simple Table